apparebit/shantay/README.md

 Unless the `--offline` option is specified, the `distill` and `summarize` tasks download daily distributions as needed.

-You can restrict the data range with `--first` and `--last`.
+You can restrict the date range with `--first` and `--last`.
 By default, the `--first` date is 2023-09-25, the day the DSA transparency database became operational, and the `--last` date is three days before today—one day to allow for the Americas being six to nine hours behind Europe and another two days to